dashcommunity/proposal-dash-community/proposal.md

 > "Having lots of people involved with Dash is what makes it successful!" - Evan Duffield

 Many people are eager to contribute to Dash.
 Many are not sure where or how to begin.
-This Dash Community project I'm proposing will help answer those questions.
+This project will help answer those questions.
 New-comers and seasoned dashers alike will have the opportunity to contribute using an open, easy-to-use platform that offers financial incentives for quality content.

 Increasing community contribution will help Dash become more decentralized, which is a healthy transition for any cryptocurrency that wishes to achieve sustainable adoption, while remaining resiliant to outside attacks and competition.